-The Group's downside scenario is a stagflation scenario, calibrated to a level of severity resembling the recession in 2008-2009, however with high interest rates and high inflation.
+The Group's downside scenario is the severe recession with high interest rates scenario (reflecting a stagflation scenario) applied in the Group's ICAAP processes, and it is similar in nature to regulatory stress tests.
+The severe recession scenario reflects negative growth, increasing interest rates, and falling property prices for a longer period.
 A trigger of the economic setback could be continued macroeconomic worsening and challenges linked to high business costs while inflation remains elevated.
 This adversely impacts the labour market, results in higher and more persistent unemployment.
-This would lead to a severe slowdown in the economies in which the Bank is represented.
+This would lead to a severe slowdown in the economies in which the Group is represented.